 It really does.

-Oh, uh what what is life?
+Oh, what is life?

-Lifestyle wishes and caviar dreams.
+Lifestyle wishes and caviar dreams?

 Well, that's not the real world.

-The real world is you get up, you shovel your coffee down your throat, you you hustle off to work half exhausted.
+The real world is you get up, you shovel your coffee down your throat, you hustle off to work half exhausted.

 The baby kept you up all night if you have a young couple.

-Yeah, I don't leave them.
+I don't leave them.

 And when you work, you're producing goods and services for others.

-Maybe you're lucky if it's spaghetti night or pizza night, you don't have to cook at all.
+Maybe you're lucky if it's spaghetti night or pizza night.

 And then you get up and do it again.